andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Once you sign up, you can ask to join a translation team.
 Be patient, it may take a while for a coordinator to approve your request.
 If you think your request is taking longer than it should, say a couple weeks, please poke us via the [translation mailing list](https://mail.xfce.org/mailman/listinfo/xfce-i18n).

 After joining a team, Transifex should be intuitive, there is even a comments section in case of doubts for a particular text to be translated, but developers are not notified.
-In this case I recommend using the mailing list or [bug tracker](https://bugzilla.xfce.org/).
+In this case I recommend using the mailing list or reporting issues at [Xfce's Gitlab](https://gitlab.xfce.org/).

 For further details check the documentation [page about translations](https://docs.xfce.org/contribute/translate/start).